AnisBoss/CTFs/BSides Delhi CTF 2019/Seek You El/README.md

 ---

-I really want to thank the author for this challenge ; didn't knew about this trick before, i don't know what we can call it ; but i think it's more **error/boolean SQL injection Attack** . i think there will be another function that has boundaries and can be used in this task .
+I really want to thank the author for this challenge ; didn't knew about this trick before, i don't know what we can call it ; but i think it's more **error/boolean SQL injection Attack** . i think there will be another functions that has boundaries and can be used in this task .